Third Battle of Petersburg: Siege of Petersburg

 The 292-day Richmond–Petersburg Campaign (Siege of Petersburg) began when two corps of the Union Army of the Potomac, which were unobserved when leaving Cold Harbor at the end of the Overland Campaign, combined with the Union Army of the James outside Petersburg, but failed to seize the city from a small force of Confederate defenders at the Second Battle of Petersburg on June 15–18, 1864.
 Union General-in-Chief Ulysses S. Grant then had to conduct a campaign of trench warfare and attrition in which the Union forces tried to wear down the smaller Confederate Army, destroy or cut off sources of supply and supply lines to Petersburg and Richmond and extend the defensive lines which the outnumbered and declining Confederate force had to defend to the breaking point.
-The Confederates were able to defend Richmond and the important railroad and supply center of Petersburg, Virginia, 23 mi south of Richmond for over 9 months against a larger force by adopting a defensive strategy and skilfully using trenches and field fortifications.
+The Confederates were able to defend Richmond and the important railroad and supply center of Petersburg, Virginia, 23 mi south of Richmond for over nine months against a larger force by adopting a defensive strategy and skillfully using trenches and field fortifications.

-After the Battle of Hatcher's Run on February 5–7, 1865 extended the lines another 4 mi, Lee had few reserves after manning the lengthened defenses.
-Lee knew that his forces could not sustain the defenses much longer and the best chance to continue the war was for part or all of his army to leave the Richmond and Petersburg lines, obtain food and supplies at Danville, Virginia or possibly Lynchburg, Virginia and join General Joseph E. Johnston's force opposing Major General William T. Sherman's army in North Carolina.
+After the Battle of Hatcher's Run on February 5–7, 1865, extended the lines another 4 mi, Lee had few reserves after manning the lengthened defenses.
+Lee knew that his forces could not sustain the defenses much longer and the best chance to continue the war was for part or all of his army to leave the Richmond and Petersburg lines, obtain food and supplies at Danville, Virginia, or possibly Lynchburg, Virginia, and join General Joseph E. Johnston's force opposing Major General William T. Sherman's army in North Carolina.
 If the Confederates could quickly defeat Sherman, they might turn back to oppose Grant before he could combine his forces with Sherman's.
 Lee began preparations for the movement and informed Confederate President Jefferson Davis and Confederate States Secretary of War John C. Breckinridge of his conclusions and plan.